chuangcaleb/obsidian-fountain-editor/docs/basic/synergistic-tools.md

 - Allows you to open `.fountain` files in the Obsidian editor!
 - Fountain syntax formatting works!
-- But `.fountain` files will not be linked in the editor... we'll see about this.
+- But `.fountain` files are treated like external files, unlike native markdown files that integrate in Obsidian's systems.

 ## [deathau/cm-typewriter-scroll-obsidian](https://github.com/deathau/cm-typewriter-scroll-obsidian)